-May-June 2021: A special pair of eclipses | EarthSky.org
+May-June 2021: A special pair of eclipses

 Note on the accuracy of eclipse predictions.
 All eclipse predictions contain a small margin of error.
 One of the uncertainties in lunar eclipse calculations, for example, is that the atmosphere gives Earth’s shadow a fuzzy edge.

 This can lead to borderline cases such as October 17, 2024.
-We at TimeandDate.com classify this as an “almost” lunar eclipse, while some sources list it as a penumbral eclipse.
+We at timeanddate.com classify this as an “almost” lunar eclipse, while some sources list it as a penumbral eclipse.

 Bottom line: Solar and lunar eclipses can only occur during a short period of time known as an eclipse season.
 The upcoming May-June 2021 eclipse season is an unusual one.
 Here’s how to understand it in the context of 1,000 years of eclipses.